Free-living study on soy protein's effects on cardiovascular disease risk factors

 Effect of Soy on HDL-C Function, Central Blood Pressure, and Arterial Stiffness

-- We are looking for male and female participants between the ages of 35-60, and with a BMI between 18 and 39.
+- Male and female participants between the ages of 35-60, and with a BMI between 18 and 39.
 (You can check your BMI at http://www.nhlbi.nih.gov/guidelines/obesity/BMI/bmicalc.htm )

 - No inflammatory diseases (e.g. rheumatoid arthritis, inflammatory bowel disease)